Skip to Main Content

 Provides economic, demographic, and government data on American industries, updated three times per year.
 Each report offers key statistics and analysis on market characteristics, operating conditions, current and forecast performance, and major industry participants.

 Euromonitor International's Passport is a global market research database that provides statistics, analysis, reports, surveys, and breaking news on industries, countries, and consumers worldwide.
 Covers consumer and industrial market details from over 200 countries and 27 industries with historic data from 1997 and forecasts through 2020.
+Please note: This resource is restricted to GSU faculty, students and staff and is not available to walk-in users.

 Key Business Article Databases